 According to the BP statistical review of world energy 2010, the big six Middle East OPEC oil producers (Saudi Arabia, Iran, Iraq, Kuwait, Unite Arab Emirates (UAE) and Qatar) had 743 billion barrels (Gbs) of proved oil reserves...

-- Popular Related Tags: sec, biden administration, climate politics, climate economics, climate lawsuits, esg, climate ugliness, supply/production, kuwait, qatar
+- Popular Related Tags: sec, biden administration, climate politics, climate economics, climate lawsuits, esg, climate ugliness, iraq, opec, carbon offsets

 - Search for "sec" on our Eco Web Search